saverymax/CER-for-MTI/README.md

 XLNet models can be run with the run_xlnet.sh script.

 ### MTI and MetaMapLite
 At this time there is no simple way to recapitulate the results of MetaMapLite or MTI.
-While these tools have opensource implementations, the results for this paper were generated using in-houes modifications.
+While these tools have open source implementations, the results for this paper were generated using in-houes modifications.

 ### ChemListem and LSTM-CRF.
 No code is provided to run these models.
 However, the code can be found at https://bitbucket.org/rscapplications/chemlistem/src/master/ and https://github.com/guillaumegenthial/tf_ner.
 Additionally, there are many open source implementations of these types of LSTM/CNN/CRF models.